RealityETH/reality-eth-monorepo/packages/dapp/README.md

 ## Basic Process

  * You post a question to the `askQuestion` function, specifiying:
      * The question text and terms.
+(See "Encoding questions" below.)
      * The "timeout", which is how many seconds since the last answer the system will wait before finalizing on it.
      * The arbitrator, which is the address of a contract that will be able to intervene and decide the final answer, in return for a fee.
  * Anyone can post an answer by calling the `submitAnswer` function.
 They must supply a bond with their answer.